-Claude Code Web gives you a coding assistant instantly—no install, no terminal, just open a browser and start asking questions.
+Claude Code for Web gives you a coding assistant instantly - no install, no terminal, just open a browser and start asking questions.
 That’s exactly what you want for quick tasks.
 But when you need to run agents for hours, orchestrate multiple tools together, and connect to real services, you need infrastructure underneath.

 Quick Comparison

-Claude Code Web is optimized for accessibility and quick interactions:
+Claude Code for Web is optimized for accessibility and quick interactions:

-• Zero friction - Open a browser tab, start coding.
+- Easy to get started - Click a button, get a session.
 No CLI install, no API keys, no configuration.

 The Runtime Layer: What’s Missing